Capricornus007/NekoBoxForAndroid/.github/ISSUE_TEMPLATE/bug-report-en.md

 Provide helpful screenshots, videos, text descriptions, subscription links, etc.

-## log
+## Logs

-If you have logs, please upload them.
-Please see the detailed steps for exporting logs in the documentation.
+If you have logs, please find Z in [the Dayo Group](https://t.me/nekoray_group) and send them via private message.
+Check the documentation for detailed steps on how to export logs.

+- [ ] I have submitted the logs via PM